Versioning #

 property on the [LenovoUpdate]

-objects from [System.Uri]
+returns from [System.Uri]

 to [System.String]

-So if you were accessing a property or method unique to the [System.Uri]
+If you were accessing a property or method unique to the [System.Uri]

 object, for example: